evmorov/prreview/README.md

 - Run `prreview` after you've thoroughly reviewed the PR.
 It works best when you understand the changes well.
 - Don't hesitate to try different LLMs or refresh the response to see if something new comes up.
 - Use `--all-content` and other extra options — they can significantly improve results for some PRs.
-- After the LLM responds, ask "Anything else?" to potentially uncover more issues.
+- After the LLM responds, to potentially uncover more issues:
+  - Ask "Anything else?".
+  - If the response has a list of problems, try responding to each of them, giving the LLM more context.

 ## Requirements